mozilla/policy-templates/README.md

 ```
 ### DisableDefaultBrowserAgent
 Prevent the default browser agent from taking any actions.
 Only applicable to Windows; other platforms don’t have the agent.

+The browser agent is a Windows-only scheduled task which runs in the background to collect and submit data about the browser that the user has set as their OS default.
+More information is available [here](https://firefox-source-docs.mozilla.org/toolkit/mozapps/defaultagent/default-browser-agent/index.html).

 **Compatibility:** Firefox 75, Firefox ESR 68.7 (Windows only)\
 **CCK2 Equivalent:** N/A\